Experian Identity Service Frequently Asked Questions (FAQs)

 A: The evidence we use includes the content of your Experian credit file.
 We may also ask for passport, driving licence, credit card, debit and current account details.
-If you do not have this type of evidence, even though you have lived at your address for many years we have no other ways of establishing this.
+If you don’t have this type of evidence, even though you’ve lived at your address for many years we have no other ways of establishing this.

-Please note - when you attempt answer the questions we ask it is best to have the correct information to hand rather than guess.
+Please note - when you attempt to answer the questions it is best to have the correct information to hand rather than guess.

 If you still cannot get through the process successfully then the organisation may have an alternative method for you to prove your identity to them.